Hugo92-dev/PS/GETTING_STARTED.md

 ### Runtime Issues

 **"This app requires access to Photos"**
-→ Settings → PhotoSweeper → Photos → Full Access
+→ Settings → Pixoo → Photos → Full Access

 **"Background task not running"**
 → Background tasks are scheduled by iOS (not immediate)